i-pi/i-pi/docs/src/tutorials.rst

    <barostat mode='stochastic-rescaling'>
       <tau units='femtosecond'> 1000 </tau>
       <compressibility units='bar^-1'> 4.5e-5 </compressibility>
-      <stride> 1 </stride>
    </barostat>

-The implementation uses the reversible Trotter integrator with instantaneous kinetic pressure.
-It currently supports one bead, the OBABO thermostat splitting, and a single force time step. ``stride`` defaults to one; when it is larger, the barostat uses ``stride`` times the MD time step for each cell move.
+The implementation uses the standard NPT Trotter integrator with instantaneous kinetic pressure.
+It currently supports classical, one-bead simulations.
 The compressibility controls the relaxation rate and must be supplied for the material and thermodynamic state being simulated.

 Initialization from RESTART